 What about GMO, organic, and regenerative farming?

 The mono-crop mentality is partly responsible for the destruction of much of our ecosystem, and the rise of chronic disease from 3% to 43% in just a few decades.
 Organic food production is better, but it still uses monocrop techniques.

 Over tilling damages topsoil and depletes soil of the natural bacteria we need to thrive.
-Regenerative farming is best because it goes back to low-till soil techniques that hold millions of trace elements we need to thrive.
+Regenerative farming is better because it goes back to low-till soil techniques that hold millions of trace elements we need to thrive.
 Regenerative farming, and permaculture farming techniques reintroduces crop diversity and is key to saving our ecosystem.